Why phonon scattering in glasses is universally small at low temperatures

 While the overall comparison between theory and experiment are good, the discrepancies call for a discussion.
 First, we did not distinguish between longitudinal and transverse modes.
 Given that experimentally \cite{Berret_1988} the ratio $\gamma^2_l/v^2_l\approx \gamma_t^2/v^2_t$ and that it is the ratio that matters for the TLS-phonon interaction, the errors from this approximation should not be large.
 In particular, this approximation cannot explain the large discrepancy for LAT between $C_{th}$ and $C_{exp}$ because $C_{th}$ for LAT is 10 times lower than $C_{th}$=$C_{exp}$ for SiO$_2$, even though the experimental difference between $\gamma_{l,t}$ and $v_{l,t}$ for the two materials is not large.
 A more likely source of the discrepancies is our estimate of the volume $v_o$ of the molecular formula unit which enters into the Debye temperature and is not well defined.
 One possibility is to consider $v_o$ as the one adjustable parameter of the theory.

 In short, the broad spectrum of TLS-phonon couplings $\gamma$ produces a distribution of tunneling parameters $\Delta^o$, many with values too small to contribute to ultrasonic measurements due to the exponential dependence of the tunneling on $\gamma^2$.
 The TLS that have tunneling amplitudes large enough to participate in ultrasonic experiments result in estimates of $\gamma$ of order 1 eV.
 This observed energy scale for $\gamma$ is consistent with $\gamma\sim\sqrt{\rho v^2v_o\hbar\omega_D}$ from Eq. (\ref{eq:gamma}).
 For example, using values appropriate for SiO$_2$ ($\rho=2200$ kg/$m^3$, $v$=4200 m/s, $v_o=45\times 10^{-30}$ $m^3$ and $\hbar\omega_D=350K$), we find $\gamma\sim 0.57$ eV, in close agreement with the experimental values of $\gamma$ between 0.65 and 1 eV \cite{Berret_1988}.
 On the other hand, ${\bar P}$ is determined by the interaction between TLS, regardless of the amount of tunneling suppression.
 Eq. (\ref{eq:Pbar}) shows that the scale of ${\bar P}$ is dictated by $\rho v^2 v_o$ and $\gamma_{max}$, and hence is lower than what is found using Eq. (\ref{eq:PbarSM}) with the ultrasonic value $\gamma_{eff}$.
 This is why $Q^{-1}\sim 10^{-4}$ is so much smaller than in the orginal YL approach.
-Finally, since our effective Hamiltonian reduces to the standard TLS model (up to logarithmic terms) with specific predictions for the parameter distributions, all the results of the standard model will carry over with only minor modifications.
 It should be possible to experimentally probe the distribution of $\gamma$ for TLS that couple to superconducting qubits and are altered by strain \cite{Grabovskij_2012}.

+Finally, since our effective Hamiltonian in Eq. (\ref{eq:final_H}) and the form of $P(\varepsilon,\Delta^o)$ in Eq. (\ref{eq:dist}) reduce to those of the standard TLS model, all the results of the standard model carry over with, at most, logarithmic temperature corrections of those quantities that depend on the TLS-phonon coupling since $\gamma$ has a logarithmic dependence on $\Delta^o$ as shown in Eq. (\ref{eq:gamma}).
+In particular, the specific heat has the same temperature dependence as in the standard TLS model.
+The thermal conductivity $\kappa$ at low temperatures is limited by the scattering of phonons from TLS resulting in a logarithmic temperature correction: $\kappa\sim T^2/(1+2\ln(\Delta_{max}^o/2k_{B}T))$.

 Everything discussed so far applies for temperatures below 1K.
 Let us briefly discuss what happens above $k_bT=\Delta^o_{max} \sim 10$ K. The following estimate shows that the tunneling barrier height $V$ is comparable to $\Delta^o_{max}$.
 If we ignore the effect of phonons on tunneling, the bare tunneling matrix element is given in the WKB approximation by: